pydanny/pydanny-event-notes/PyCodeConf2011/breakdancer.rst

 MVC test framework?
 Pydanny Thoughts...
 ========================================

 * Can this be implemented on top of UnitTest?
-In which case, it can be backported to other systems
+* If so, it can be back ported to other systems